EvanZhouDev/npm-confirm/README.md

 `npmc` will automatically adapt agent subcommands and flags from one package manager to the other.

-For example, NPM's `ci` command will automatically be converted to `bun install --no-save` for Bun, and accordingly for other package managers.
+For example, NPM's `ci` command will automagically be converted to `bun install --no-save` for Bun, and accordingly for other package managers.

 ### Command Preview